 Things to See and Do in Sligo

-Markree is an ideal location from which to explore the Sligo area as well as for making day trips into neighbouring counties of Donegal, Leitrim and Mayo.
-Markree Castle is a base from which to make drives and walks that take in the beauty of the Sligo landscape that inspired WB Yeats.
+Here in Sligo we are blessed with the most spectacular unspoilt coastal and mountain scenery as well as a vibrant cultural scene and a wealth of outdoor and sporting activities.
+Markree is an ideal location from which you can explore the Sligo area as well as for make day trips into neighbouring counties of Donegal, Leitrim and Mayo.
+Markree Castle is a base from which to stary your drives and walks that take in the beauty of the Sligo landscape that inspired WB Yeats.
 Sligo is a mecca for golfers with no fewer than a dozen of Ireland’s top golf courses within easy reach of this Sligo hotel.
-The castle offers a relaxing and peaceful haven to return to after a busy day’s touring while its home-from-home atmosphere makes it a comfortable and cosy base.
+For help planning your visit to Sligo and Markree Castle Hotel, please feel free to contact us at any time or start with our handy list below.

-Carrowmore Megalithic Cemetary
+11. Carrowmore Megalithic Tombs-